GarrisonParrish/stock-app/README.md

 Apparently Alpha Vantage recently changed their API to no longer support current, real-time data reports.
 More info can be found at [this thread](https://stackoverflow.com/questions/59578028/get-realtime-stock-price-from-alphavantage).
 Alpha Vantage is also directing people who want real-time data to another site, [Polygon.io](https://polygon.io/).

 This means I might have to choose between Alpha Vantage and Polygon.io.
 I could use Alpha Vantage for making long-term graphs and identifying trends and Polygon for getting real-time data.
 Pricing may also be an obstacle.

+Here is Polygon.io's [python client](https://github.com/polygon-io/client-python) code.
+The repo includes example code and generally looks like a great resource.